Anchorage Fur Rondy Memories

 Rondy Pins (shown above on these Rondy “Keystone Cops”) began being created and used as a fundraiser for the Rondy.

 Remember the Rondy “Keystone Cops”?
-Check out this fun story about what happened if you were not wearing a Rondy Pin.
+Take a look at this fun story about what happened if you were not wearing a Rondy Pin.
+Click on the following link:

 It happened to Louise Dougherty, the mom of Mike of Anchorage Memories.